By Charles Bausman

 Increases in strength, lean muscle mass, and energy levels in conjunction with decreased recovery times were reported across the board.

 Older athletes seemed particularly encouraged by the results from PEDs use, especially after many years spent in the tactical realm.

 The majority of those who reported previous PED use utilized testosterone injections.
-However, multiple respondent’s described various stacks of PED’s used in conjunction with one another, or while cycling off.
-Within this group, 19 reported they had been prescribed the PED legally, 12 acquired “by other means”, and 3 who fell in to both categories.
+However, multiple respondents’s described various stacks of PED’s used in conjunction with one another, or while cycling off.
+Within this group, 19 reported they had been prescribed the PED legally, 12 acquired “by other means”, and 3 who fell into both categories.

 The overwhelming majority of respondents (despite whether they had used PED’s or not) stated that PED’s should be legal for the tactical athlete under appropriate medical supervision.
 In fact, 53 of 57 suggested that it would be beneficial.